Net Promoter Score: Detailed Guide + Calculation Tips

 For instance, if a detractor had a recent negative customer support interaction, the platform might reveal this, allowing for a more contextual understanding of their score.

-2. Including the right demographic questions
+Step 2: Including the right demographic questions

+Demographics can be a powerful tool to segment and interpret data.
 Knowing that a majority of your detractors are from a particular age group or location can be enlightening.
 For example, if younger audiences consistently rate you low, perhaps there's a disconnect between your offerings and their expectations.

 However, brevity is key.
 If you have this data from other sources, like a CRM system, skip this to ensure your survey remains concise.

-3. Devising the core NPS question
+Step 3: Devising the core NPS question

 The heart of your survey is asking customers about their likelihood to recommend your service or product.
 Here are a couple of tips to help you build the most effective core NPS question.

-• Focus on key interactions: Identify the most impactful customer touchpoints and center your question on that experience.
+Focus on key interactions: Identify the most impactful customer touchpoints and center your question on that experience.
 If you're a service provider, it might be post-service feedback; for product-based businesses, it might be post-purchase

-• Test and iterate: Before finalizing, test your question in a small group.
+Test and iterate: Before finalizing, test your question in a small group.
 Get and act on feedback before rolling it out on a larger scale.
 A/B testing different phrasings can also help identify which resonates most with your audience.

-4. Understanding the “Why” behind their score
+Step 4: Understanding the “Why” behind the score

 While the score gives a quantitative measure, the reasons behind it offer qualitative insights.
 Asking respondents why they chose a particular score paints a clearer picture of their experience.
 For example, while a score of “2” indicates dissatisfaction, knowing it's because of "long wait times on support calls" offers a tangible action point.
 Here’s what the two questions would look like:

-5. Gathering constructive feedback
+Step 5: Gathering constructive feedback

 Direct feedback is gold.
 Encourage respondents to share suggestions.
 Prompt your customers with thought-provoking questions to surface their sentiments that they wouldn’t otherwise bring up.